 Use a mortgage lender that proactively manages risks and protects your data.
 One of the ways loanDepot disrupts the industry with world-class security architecture is by providing its customers with a secure communications portal, which is not only convenient and easy to use, it also ensures the privacy of your data.

 3.Don’t respond to suspicious emails

 Identity thieves send thousands of random phishing emails in attempt to gather personal information from others, especially individuals currently engaged in the loan application process.
 Don’t open suspicious emails, and don’t respond with any personal information.
 If you receive an email that appears to be from your lender, but you don't recognize the email address, call your loan consultant to confirm the legitimacy of the email.

-Keeping your personal information safe is one of the best ways from unwanted intruders hacking your identity.
-And the simplest way to start is by setting up unique passwords for each account and change them frequently.
-Just imagine what one data breach could do to someone’s personal information if they shared the same password credentials across all platforms.
+One of the easiest ways to keep your personal information safe is to create unique passwords for your accounts and change them frequently.
 Worried about forgetting all those passwords?
 Consider using a secure password manager vault to house them.

-5. Don’t overshare about your home purchase on social media networks
+5. Avoid oversharing about your home purchase on social media networks

-Many home shoppers are eager to share their home buying journey with friends and family online.
-Unfortunately, it’s relatively easy for hackers to view your social media activity and use this seemingly innocuous information against you.
-Fraudsters often look to take advantage of those unsuspecting customers in the process of applying for a loan, sending fake “too good to be true” offers to capitalize on their desire for affordable funding.
-Your best bet to protect yourself is to share limited information about your homebuying plans.
+Many home shoppers are eager to share their home buying journey on social media with friends and family.
+Unfortunately, it’s relatively easy for hackers to view your social media activity and use this information against you.
+Fraudsters often look to take advantage of unsuspecting customers in the process of applying for a loan, sending fake “too good to be true” offers to capitalize on their desire for affordable funding.
+Protect yourself by sharing limited information about your homebuying plans.